 Suggested Read: 19 Places To Visit In North Sikkim To Witness The Magic In 2021!

 15. Niguru With Churpi

 Disclaimer: The image is for representation purposes only.

-When talking about local Sikkim food then Niguru with Churpi is one thing you can’t miss out!
-This household dish is very delicious and offers the true flavour of Sikkim.
+When talking about local Sikkim food then Niguru with Churpi is one thing you can’t miss out on!
+This household dish is very delicious and offers the true flavor of Sikkim.
 It is a fermented food in which cheese is cooked with the fiddlehead fern.